wso2/product-ei/distribution/README.txt

 Welcome to the WSO2 EI @product.version@ release

-WSO2 Enterprise Integrator 7.0.0 (WSO2 EI 7.0.0) is an intuitive, lightweight, container-native
-and high-performance integration platform that enables the agile and rapid development of integrations between services, apps, data and systems.
+WSO2 Enterprise Integrator 7.0.0 (WSO2 EI 7.0.0) is an intuitive, lightweight, container-native and high-performance integration platform that enables the agile and rapid development of integrations between services, apps, data and systems.

-WSO2 Enterprise Integrator 7.0.0 is an essential platform for building microservices, compositions and bridging microservices and other monolithic applications, in which you will independently develop, deploy and administrate container native integration runtimes.
+WSO2 Enterprise Integrator 7.0.0 is an essential platform for building microservices compositions and bridging microservices and other monolithic applications, in which you will independently develop, deploy and administer container native integration runtimes.

-WSO2 Enterprise Integrator 7.0.0 can also be used as the centralized integration middleware for conventional enterprise integration requirements.
+WSO2 Enterprise Integrator 7.0.0 also can be used as the centralized integration middleware for conventional enterprise integration requirements.

 WSO2 Enterprise Integrator 7.0.0 is composed of: